Refine your search

 Requirements for doctoral dissertation

-Within the Faculty of Science, Forestry and Technology, the structure of an article-based doctoral dissertation is as follows:
+Within the Faculty of Science, Forestry and Technology, the structure of an article-based dissertation is as follows:

-• An article-based dissertation typically comprises three (3) articles, of which at least two (2) (in mathematics, one) have been published or approved for publication in international scientific peer-review series.
-If one of the articles is a manuscript, it must have been submitted for evaluation to an international scientific peer-review series.
+(1) has been published or approved for publication in international scientific peer-review series.
+If one of the articles is a manuscript, it must have been submitted for review to an international scientific peer-review series before the dissertation is submitted for preliminary examination.

 The Faculty has described the competence of doctoral researcher supervisors, preliminary examiners, examiners, opponent and custos as follows.